Financial Aid

 Dropping a Course

-tuition for courses dropped by a student during the drop/add period will be refunded at 100%, assuming that the student is enrolled in other courses in the term.
+Tuition for courses dropped by a student during the drop/add period will be refunded at 100%, assuming that the student is enrolled in other courses in the term.
 Financial aid packages will be adjusted accordingly.
 No refunds will be given for dropped classes after the drop/add period if the student is enrolled in other courses in the term.

 Winter Session Courses